statisticalbiotechnology/app_bioinfo/plotting/plotting.md

 ### Numpy

-Numpy enambles vector and matrix calculkations for python.
+Numpy enambles vector and matrix calculations for python.

 Many matrix operations are as fast in numpy as in C or C++.